Using Walking Poles on The Camino

 Bringing your walking poles on the Camino

-If you are planning to carry your walking poles on the Camino de Santiago, you will need to check the luggage guidelines with your airline.
+Check the luggage guidelines with your airline if you intend to carry your walking poles on the Camino de Santiago.
 They can often be considered extra sporting luggage and you may be charged for bringing them with you.

 If you are buying walking poles for the Camino and you are travelling from afar, it would be a good idea to buy a foldable pair that will fit in your suitcase.
 Not every pilgrim needs to have walking poles and may find comfort in picking up sticks for some support along the way.